7 Problems With Automating Factsheets In PowerPoint

 *Sample 3 below is altered to obscure branding

-Sample 4 below indicates a DIY system that is not setup with proper wrapping or alignment rules.
-Notice the funny wrap in the Bausch Pharmaceuticals label, as well as the awkward column spacing that leaves the values column sort of hovering in space.
+Sample 4 below indicates a DIY system that is not set up with proper wrapping or alignment rules.
+Notice the funny wrap in the Bausch Pharmaceuticals label, as well as the awkward column spacing that leaves the values column hovering in space.